-Clinton News: Hillary Clinton Named 2016 Person Of The Year By ‘The Guardian’
+Clinton News: Hillary Clinton Named 2016 Person Of The Year By The Guardian

-Hillary Clinton reportedly received more than 291 newspaper endorsements over the course of Election 2016.
+Hillary Clinton reportedly received more than 291 newspaper endorsements over the course of Elections 2016.
 The latest Hillary Clinton news is the addition of one more endorsement to add to her list, that of 2016 Person of the Year as so named by The Guardian.
 The Guardian out of Nigeria started their explanation of their choice of person of the year with the phrase, “Love trumps hate.”

 Newspaper endorsements: